-Choosing the best bed in a box mattress can be the most convenient way to improve your bedtime.
+Choosing the best bed in a box mattress is the most convenient way to improve your sleep set-up.
 Buying a new mattress used to mean going out and testing all the options in a big out-of-town store, but these days, you can simply order online and get it vacuum-packed, rolled, and delivered directly to your door, in one easy-to-move box.

-In this guide, we'll explain how to go about choosing the best bed in a box mattress for your needs, as well as sharing useful tips on how to go about shopping for one.
-It's important to note that most brands will not only deliver for free, but also give you a trial period of 90 days or more, with the option to return your mattress if it's not the best fit for you.
+In this guide, we'll show our top picks for the best bed in a box mattress, how to choose the one for your needs and useful tips on how to shop for one.
+It's important to note that most brands will deliver for free and give you a trial period of 90 days or more, with the option to return your mattress if it's not the best fit for you.

 Sitting at the bargain end of the Eve mattress range, the Eve Lighter is a fantastic budget mattress that's essentially a scaled-down and simplified version of the Eve Original.
 This bed in a box mattress doesn't include a memory foam layer, instead there's a two-layer design that comprises 3cm of 'Evecomfort' foam on the top, then 16cm of high density base foam underneath.
 The latter has contoured zones for targeted pressure relief.